 Arthritis is one of the most common medical problems and the No. 1 cause of disability in America.
-The word arthritis is a blend of the Greek words arthron, for joint, and itis, for inflammation.
+The word arthritis is a blend of the Greek words arthron, for joint, and it is, for inflammation.
 In other words, arthritis literally means “joint inflammation.”
 Although arthritis is often referred to as one disease, it’s not.
 Arthritis has more than 100 forms.

 Osteoarthritis, sometimes called degenerative joint disease or osteoarthrosis, is the most common form of arthritis.
 Osteoarthritis affects nearly 21 million people in the United States.
-It’s characterized by the breakdown of joint cartilage and may affect any joint in your body, including those in your fingers, hips, knees, lower back and feet.
-Initially it may strike only one joint.
+It’s characterized by the breakdown of joint cartilage and may affect any joint in your body, including those in your fingers, hips, knees, lower back, and feet.
+Initially, it may strike only one joint.
 But if your fingers are affected, multiple hand joints may become arthritic.

 There’s no cure for osteoarthritis, but treatments today are far ahead of what was available just a few years ago.
 In addition, how well you live with arthritis often depends on your actions and attitude.
 If you actively manage your arthritis, you may be able to gain control over your pain.

-Your doctor may use a variety of methods to diagnose osteoarthritis, including a physical examination, blood tests and certain imaging techniques.
+Your doctor may use a variety of methods to diagnose osteoarthritis, including a physical examination, blood tests, and certain imaging techniques.
 Doctors use blood tests to diagnose or rule out specific types of arthritis.
 Fluid may be withdrawn from a joint for analysis (joint aspiration).

-With osteoarthritis the problem lies in the cartilage that cushions the ends of bones in your joints.
+With osteoarthritis, the problem lies in the cartilage that cushions the ends of bones in your joints.
 Over time, the cartilage deteriorates, and its smooth surface roughens.
 Eventually, if the cartilage wears down completely, you may be left with bone rubbing on bone causing the ends of your bones to become damaged and your joints to become painful.

 The exact cause of osteoarthritis isn’t known.
-Researchers suspect that it’s a combination of factors, including being overweight, the aging process, joint injury or stress, heredity and muscle weakness.
+Researchers suspect that it’s a combination of factors, including being overweight, the aging process, joint injury or stress, heredity, and muscle weakness.

-Some scientists believe the cartilage damage may be due to a mechanical stress that results in an imbalance of enzymes released from the cartilage cells or from the lining of the joint.
+Some scientists believe the cartilage damage may be due to mechanical stress that results in an imbalance of enzymes released from the cartilage cells or from the lining of the joint.
 When balanced, these enzymes allow for the natural breakdown and regeneration of cartilage.
 But too much of the enzymes can cause the joint cartilage to break down faster than it’s rebuilt.
 The exact cause of this enzyme imbalance is unclear.

-Your body goes to work repairing the damage, but the repairs may be inadequate, resulting instead in growth of new bone along the sides of the existing bone, which produces prominent lumps, most noticeable on hands and feet.
+Your body goes to work repairing the damage, but the repairs may be inadequate, resulting instead in the growth of new bone along the sides of the existing bone, which produces prominent lumps, most noticeable on hands and feet.
 Each of the steps in this repair process produces pain.
 The pain and tenderness over the bony lumps may be most marked early in the course of the disease and less evident later on.

 Osteoarthritis commonly occurs in the neck or lower back.
 Hips and knees also are frequently affected because they bear most of your weight.
 You can have chronic pain or varying amounts of discomfort when you stand and walk.
 Swelling also may occur, especially in your knees.